 \subsubsection{Efficiency Trade-Offs}

-Beyond RTU status, we also evaluate each model’s time–memory trade‐off when executing the generated routines.
-Specifically, we record two metrics for every model–algorithm pair: \begin{enumerate} \item \textbf{Relative runtime (\(t\))}—normalized so that the fastest implementation for a given algorithm has \(t = 1\). \item \textbf{Relative peak memory usage (\(m\))}—normalized so that the implementation using the least memory for that same algorithm has \(m = 1\). \end{enumerate}
+Beyond the status of the RTU, we also evaluate the time-memory trade-off of each model when executing the generated routines.
+Specifically, we record two metrics for each model-algorithm pair: \begin{enumerate} \item \textbf{Relative runtime (\(t\))}—normalized so that the fastest implementation for a given algorithm has \(t = 1\). \item \textbf{Relative peak memory usage (\(m\))}—normalized so that the implementation that uses the least memory for the same algorithm has \(m = 1\). \end{enumerate}

-Table \ref{tab:runtime-mem} presents the relative values for each model and its RTU algorithm.
-Models that did not generate a valid RTU implementation are omitted from the analysis and indicated with a dash.
+Table \ref{tab:runtime-mem} presents the relative values for the code generated by each model and its RTU algorithm.
+Models that did not generate a valid RTU implementation are omitted from the analysis and are indicated with a dash.

 To compare the models on a single efficiency metric, we introduce a rate that combines relative runtime and peak memory consumption: